Springfield

 EMP is of light alloy, while the slide and most of the operating parts are of

-steel (the slide is made of stainless steel).
+steel (the slide is made of stainless steel, with a matte finish).

 Most of the exterior is given a matte black finish, with the slide,